kupehtci/DOCUMENTATION/SOFTWARE QUALITY/Bug, Error Situation and failure.md

 * `Error Situation`: is the system state that is hold while hapening the bug or the environment variables that causes the bug.
 * `Failure`: the deviation from the expected behavior.
 Its the result of the bug that the user notices ir the form that the bug takes.

+Bug not always leads into a failure.
+A bug may sometimes lead into a failure depending on:
+* input values on the software
+* when the software is executed
+* external circumstances

 ###### Example

 Imagine Peter is driving towards Zaragoza: